-Bit 1-interrupt main memory program
+- Bit 1 interrupt main memory program

-- 0 No action. - 1 The main memory program has been interrupted when processing ends relative to this CCB.
-This bit is set to 1 in either of two cases: (1) if bit 0 of CCB byte 5 has been set to 1-by an IO (Output CCB Control) instruction in the main memory program or (2) if bits 0 and 2 of LCT byte 8/40 have been set to 1 and a data set or Communications-Pac status change has been recorded in LCT byte 14/46 (Data Set Scan).
+- 0 No action.

+- 1 The main memory program has been interrupted when processing ends relative to this CCB.
+This bit is set to 1 in either of two cases: (1) if bit 0 of CCB byte 5 has been set to 1 - by an IO (Output CCB Control) instruction in the main memory program or (2) if bits 0 and 2 of LCT byte 8/40 have been set to 1 and a data set or adapter status change has been recorded in LCT byte 14/46 (Data Set Scan).

-Bit 2-data service error
+Bit 2 - data service error

-0 - No data service error has occurred.
+- 0 No data service error has occurred.

-1 - A data "timing window" has been missed.
-On receive, the Communications-Pac has detected a receive overrun (see bit 6 of LCT byte 14/46 in Section 5).
-On transmit, the Communications-Pac has detected a transmit underrun (see bit 7 of LCT byte 14/46 in Section 5).
+- 1 A data "timing window" has been missed.
+On receive, the adapter has detected a receive overrun (see bit 6 of LCT byte 14/46 in Section 5).
+On transmit, the adapter has detected a transmit underrun (see bit 7 of LCT byte 14/46 in Section 5).

-Bit 3-CCB status complete
+- Bit 3 CCB status complete

-This bit is always set to 1 as the CCB status field is written by MLCP firmware.
+This bit is always set to 1 as the CCB status field is written by Processor firmware.
 This setting indicates that processing relative to this CCB has ended and the contents of its status field are meaningful.
 Table 3-1 indicates the conditions under which processing relative to a CCB can end.

-Bit 4-CCB service error
+- Bit 4 CCB service error

-0 - No CCB service error has occurred.
+- 0 No CCB service error has occurred.

-1 - This bit setting pertains to an error that occurred before this CCB became "valid."
+- 1 This bit setting pertains to an error that occurred before this CCB became "valid."

-On receive, a format 1 ST (Store) instruction was attempted when there was no "valid" CCB.
-The instruction was not executed; instead, MLCP firmware set this bit to 1 (in LCT status byte 1) and proceeded to the next sequential instruction in the CCP.
+COMMUNICATIONS CONTROL BLOCKS On receive, a format 1 ST (Store) instruction was attempted when there was no "valid" CCB.
+The instruction was not executed; instead, Processor firmware set this bit to 1 (in LCT status byte 1) and proceeded to the next sequential instruction in the CCP.

 On transmit, a format 1 LD (Load) instruction was attempted when there was no "valid" CCB.
-The instruction was not executed; instead, MLCP firmware set this bit to 1 (in LCT status byte 1), returned the CCP pointer to the address of this LD instruction, and executed a WAIT (Wait) instruction.
+The instruction was not executed; instead, Processor firmware set this bit to 1 (in LCT status byte 1), returned the CCP pointer to the address of this LD instruction, and executed a WAIT (Wait) instruction.
 At the next channel request interrupt for this channel, this instruction was attempted again.